-We are feeling very positive about the future of public health being led by local government and this will be apparent in the next few years as we really start to improve the lives of our local population across Thurrock.
-Listed below are some of the challenges we face together in the first year.

-- The shortfall of 12.7% in the public health grant awarded to Thurrock council has left us disadvantaged - we continue to challenge this decision at a national level. - Although the term health and wellbeing is widely used, our understanding and experience of wellbeing is very different.
-As part of the work to develop a shared vision of public health we need to develop a shared understanding of the term. - In recent years, the NHS and Local Authorities have been required to meet many "top down targets".
+- 3.1 We are feeling very positive about the future of public health being led by local government and this will be apparent in the next few years as we really start to improve the lives of our local population across Thurrock.
+Listed below are some of the challenges we face together in the first year. - The shortfall of 12.7% in the public health grant awarded to Thurrock council has left us disadvantaged - we continue to challenge this decision at a national level. - Although the term health and wellbeing is widely used, our understanding and experience of wellbeing is very different.
+As part of the work to develop a shared vision of public health we need to develop a shared understanding of the term. - In recent years, the NHS and local authorities have been required to meet many "top down targets".
 The Council and its partners now have greater choice on the outcomes and actions to achieve improved health and wellbeing for the people of Thurrock.
-In 2014.
-We will consult with the
+In 2014 we will consult with the community through Thurrock's new initiatives i.e. Asset Based Community

-- community through Thurrock's new initiatives i.e. ABCD and regeneration programmes we will also link with our community through the new LACs - The process of developing the Health and Wellbeing Strategy needs to ensure that engagement and decision making occur in a co-ordinated way.
+Development and regeneration programmes, we will also link with our community through the new Local Area Co-ordinators.

+- The process of developing the Health and Wellbeing Strategy needs to ensure that engagement and decision making occur in a co-ordinated way.
 It is also important to recognise those actions which lie outside of local decision-making. - At the highest level 'delivering more with less' means that we need to help more people to live healthier, illness-free lives for longer.
 Therefore, these people will need less input from health, social care and other services until later in life.
 To achieve this, action needs to be taken to meet the needs of the most disadvantaged individuals and groups at every stage of life.
-Meeting these needs early on can prevent higher costs and poorer outcomes later - 3.2 By producing our first APHR for Thurrock we have identified twelve priorities that we feel by working together will have the biggest impact to improving the health and wellbeing of our communities - Working with all Thurrock schools to commission evidence-based interventions to improve children and young people's health - We will undertake a value for money exercise for tobacco and weight management public health programmes in 2013/14 - We will produce a new Joint Strategic Needs Assessments to include Assets of our communities - We will review seasonal mortality rates in Thurrock and produce recommendations on reducing excess deaths. - We will continue to work with all directorates within the council to embed public health principles. - We will develop a Healthy Weight Strategy in 2014. - We will produce a Tobacco Control Strategy in 2014. - We will produce a public health responsibility deal for Thurrock Council and across local businesses. - We will work with NHS England to promote the benefits of immunisation, - We will offer health impact audits for the new regeneration projects in Thurrock. - We will work with Public Health England to prepare for the smooth transition of the 0-5 service in 2014 into Local Authority
+Meeting these needs early on can prevent higher costs and poorer outcomes later. - 3.2 In producing our first APHR for Thurrock we have identified twelve priorities that we feel by working together will have the biggest impact on improving the health and wellbeing of our communities: - Working with all Thurrock schools to commission evidence-based interventions to improve children and young people's health - We will undertake a value for money exercise for tobacco and weight management public health programmes in 2013/14 - We will produce a new Joint Strategic Needs Assessment which includes assets of our communities - We will review seasonal mortality rates in Thurrock and produce recommendations on reducing excess deaths. - We will continue to work with all directorates within the Council to embed public health principles. - We will develop a Healthy Weight Strategy in 2014. - We will produce a Tobacco Control Strategy in 2014. - We will produce a public health responsibility deal for Thurrock Council and across local businesses. - We will work with NHS England to promote the benefits of immunisation. - We will offer health impact audits for the new regeneration projects in Thurrock. - We will work with Public Health England to prepare for the smooth transition of the 0-5 service in 2015 to the Council